centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-pacemaker-ssh.md

 ### Local user privileges

-The local user on the monitored host must be part of the `haclient` group if it is not already in it (i.e. any other user than `hacluster`).
+The local user on the monitored host must be added to the `haclient` group if it is not already part of it (i.e. any other user than `hacluster`).
 For example if the local user is `centreon-engine`, run:

 ```bash
 usermod -a -G haclient centreon-engine
 ```

 You will then need to authenticate to the cluster:

 ```bash